 Can I still have a coffee?

-By all means, but expect the after effect.
+By all means.
 As long as you do not add other food (or other) triggers at the same time, you may find it very manageable from time to time.

 And you may find you can handle one, but not several cups in a day.
 Or just a cup from time to time.